open-dynamic-robot-initiative/trifinger_cameras/doc/executables.rst

 pylon_write_device_user_id_to_camera
 ====================================

-Writes the "DeviceUserID" to a Pylon camera.
+Writes a custom device name ("DeviceUserID") to a Pylon camera.
 This ID is needed to distinguish cameras if multiple of them are connected.
 See also :ref:`pylon_set_device_user_id`.

 Expects as argument the ID and writes it to the first camera found, so **make sure no other camera is connected** before running the command.